Peru Travel Guide

 If you’re in Lima, don’t walk around alone at night, unless you’re in the safer neighborhoods (Miraflores and Barranco).
 Smaller cities and towns are perfectly safe to walk around alone day and night.

-Solo female travelers should generally feel safe here, however, the standard precautions apply (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
+Solo female travelers should generally feel safe, though the standard safety precautions apply (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
+Check out one of the many solo female travel blogs on Peru so you can get specific advice I just can’t give.

 If you experience an emergency, dial 011 for assistance.
 If you’re in one of the bigger cities, you can also seek out the tourism police.